-Although all of us fear legal repercussions of software piracy, majority of us are don’t bother about the spiritual repercussions.
-In this episode I want to mention a few.
+Although all of us fear legal repercussions of software piracy, the majority of us are don’t bother about the spiritual repercussions.
+In this episode, I want to mention a few.

 I explained previously that software piracy is the equivalent of stealing.
 I also said possessing pirated software is like possessing stolen goods.
 The Bible condemns thieves and thievery.
 (1 Corinthians 6:10) Then it actually makes sense to say that we risk our precious soul when we use pirated software.

 If you are guilty of using pirated software, remember that there’s no sin God wont forgive if we repent.
 Repenting alone isn’t sufficient however.
 It must be followed by the fruit of repentance.
 What is the fruit of repentance?
 The answer is in Acts 19:19.

 Large numbers of those who had practiced magic collected their books and burned them up in the presence of everyone.
 When the value of the books was added up, it was found to total fifty thousand silver coins.